-In order to assist with the development and review of Federal Fiscal Year (FFY) 2022 Unified Planning Work Programs (UPWP), the Massachusetts Department of Transportation (MassDOT) Office of Transportation Planning (OTP) is providing the below guidance to be considered by your Metropolitan Planning Organization (MPO).
-These recommendations are intended to better align UPWPs with previously identified transportation planning needs from our statewide and federal partners.
-(Please note that MassDOT is coordinating with our federal partners on alignment of federal aid planning contracts.)
+To assist with the development and review of Federal Fiscal Year (FFY) 2023 Unified Planning Work Programs (UPWP), the Massachusetts Department of Transportation (MassDOT) Office of Transportation Planning (OTP) is providing the below guidance tobe considered by your Metropolitan Planning Organization (MPO).
+These recommendations are intended to better align UPWPs withpreviously identified transportation planning needs from our statewide and federal partners.

-UPWPs provide a scope of work for MPOs to achieve the regional vision outlined in Regional Transportation Plans (RTPs) in addition to the ongoing planning work of identifying and prioritizing immediate federal aid projects on the Transportation Improvement Program (TIP).
+UPWPs provide a scope of work for MPOs to achieve the regional vision outlined in Regional Transportation Plans (RTPs) in addition to the ongoing planning work of identifying and prioritizing federal aid projects on the Transportation Improvement Program (TIP).